Southwest Zone

 Jacksonville Forest Park

 Below the fourth pond and to the north, you can access the Denman Horse Trail (2.5 mile) with great views of the Upper Table Rock.
-While a daytime encounter is unlikely, keep an eye out for mammal sign (scat, scrapes, trails and tracks) to learn about how deer, fox, bear, beaver and muskrat use the important riparian habitat along Little Butte Creek.
+While a daytime encounter is unlikely, keep an eye out for mammal signs (scat, scrapes, trails and tracks) to learn about how deer, fox, bear, beaver and muskrat use the important riparian habitat along Little Butte Creek.
 Waterfowl are also common on Little Butte Creek, especially near the confluence of the Rogue River.

-An interpretive trail guide is available from the Denman Wildlife Area office; call ahead to ask for a copy or to get a map of other trails on with wildlife area (541-826-8774).
+An interpretive trail guide is available from the Denman Wildlife Area office; call ahead to ask for a copy or to get a map of other trails on with wildlife area (541) 826-8774.

-The covered viewing station on Whetstone Pond off East Gregory Road provides shelter from the wetter and colder weather while offering opportunity to view turtles, waterfowl, egrets, raptors and songbirds.
+The covered viewing station on Whetstone Pond off East Gregory Road provides shelter from the wetter and colder fall weather while offering opportunity to view turtles, waterfowl, egrets, raptors and songbirds.
 The viewing station was installed by Oregon Hunters Association and can be accessed from a paved, ADA-accessible pathway that also extends into the pond for up-close viewing access.

-Domestic Waterfowl and Poultry: It is illegal to dump domestic waterfowl and poultry.
+Domestic waterfowl and poultry: It is illegal to dump domestic waterfowl and poultry.
 There are significant impacts to the wild birds that inhabit the area.
 Domestic ducks and geese compete with native/migratory ducks and geese for nesting habitat and food sources, and domestic waterfowl have the potential of introducing disease into the wild populations.

-The Denman Wildlife Area staff would also like to remind visitors that feeding the birds on the wildlife area is NOT permitted.
+The Denman Wildlife Area staff would also like to remind visitors that feeding the birds in the wildlife area is NOT permitted.
 Feeding waterfowl bread or other processed and unnatural food is harmful to birds and feeding them can cause the spread of disease as both migratory and domestic birds congregate in large quantities when being fed.